cessda/cessda.guidelines.public/software/ta-sw-dev-guide.md

 and delivery of software artefacts by CESSDA's suppliers.
 As such, the latest version should be referred to before undertaking any development work on CESSDA's behalf.

-That said, detailed 'how to' guides are made available via the publically available CESSDA Technical Guidelines documentation.
+That said, detailed 'how to' guides are made available via the publicly available CESSDA Technical Guidelines documentation.
 See for instance the [guidelines for Developers](https://docs.tech.cessda.eu/software/index.html).

-## Documentation throughout the development lifecycle
+## Documentation throughout the development life-cycle

 The following documentation types must be made available in the relevant parts of the *docs* directory of the source code repository for the software artefact,